Blackhawk-TA/dynoBot/README.md

 Alternatively you can take a look at the [commands.json](https://github.com/Blackhawk-TA/dynoBot/blob/master/cfg/commands.json) file.

 ### How can I use the bot for my own discord server?
-It's quite simple, first of all you need nodejs and optionally python3 for python modules and lua for lua modules.
+First you need nodejs and optionally python3 for python modules and lua for lua modules.
 After the installation, clone this repository and run `npm install` within the `dynoBot` folder.
 It should install all required dependencies.

+#### Set up Discord token
-Once that's done, you'll have to add the `security.json` file within the directory `dynoBot/cfg`.
+To run the discord bot, you'll have to add the `security.json` file within the directory `dynoBot/cfg`.
 It should look like this:
 ```json
 {